rickstaa/panda-gazebo/panda_gazebo/docs/source/index.rst

 =====================================

 Welcome to the API documentation for the :panda-gazebo:`panda-gazebo <>` package.
 This package contains all the ROS packages needed for creating a `Panda Emika Franka`_ Gazebo simulation.
-It is used by the `openai_ros`_ ROS RL package to create the openai_ros Panda task environments.

-The :panda-gazebo:`panda-gazebo <>` package wraps the `franka_ros`_ and `panda_moveit_config`_ packages to add the extra functionalities needed to train RL agents efficiently.
-It contains several launch files and ROS nodes that ease the `openai_ros`_ interaction with the `Panda Gazebo simulation`_.
-These launch files can be used to spawn the Panda Robot in several distinct task environments (see `the openai_ros documentation`_ for the available environments).
+It is used by the `ros_gazebo_gym`_ RL framework to create the Panda task environments.
+It wraps the `franka_ros`_ and `panda_moveit_config`_ packages to add the extra functionalities needed to train RL agents efficiently.
+It contains several launch files and ROS nodes that ease the `ros_gazebo_gym`_ interaction with the `Panda Gazebo simulation`_.
+These launch files can be used to spawn the Panda Robot in several distinct task environments (see `the ros_gazebo_gym documentation`_ for the available environments).
 The ROS nodes generate several ROS services that make it easier to control or get information from the robot.
 It contains the following ROS nodes:

    - **panda_control_server**: Creates services related to the panda_control.
       - **get_controlled_joints:** Returns the panda joints that are currently controlled when using a given control type.